MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### OpenURLInEdge

-Raised when the browser is requesting the host to navigate to a url in a new window.
+Raised when the browser is requesting the host to navigate to a URL in a new window.

 > public HRESULT [OpenURLInEdge](#openurlinedge)(LPCWSTR pszUrl, const DualEngineNewWindowOptions * options, ULONG ulCookieSyncVersion)

 #### Parameters
-* `pszUrl` The url to navigate to
+* `pszUrl` The URL to navigate to.

 * `options` Options to apply to the new window.